 (2) The walking tour continues to Temi Pottery Project in Snig’isi village.
 The aim of Temi Pottery Project is to keep the Tanzanian Pottery tradition alive.
 They are manufacturing clay products in a traditional way and passing on the skills through the Temi Pottery School.
 Their ceramic products, such as candle holders, flower pots, and table ware, are available for purchase.

-Day 2: Hike through Mount Meru forest reserves, 4800 above sea level.
+Day 2: Hike through Mount Meru forest reserves situated at 2000m.
 As this is a rain forest area, it has a very rich flora and fauna.
 It is home to many bird species and monkeys.
-The number of bird species here is about the highest in the region and is nationally reputed.
 On a clear day, this is also where you can get the best view of snow caped Mount Kilimanjaro.
 And a splendid view of Mount Meru is guaranteed.

 Day 3: The last day we will be walking back to Peace Matunda Orphanage.

 If you like to book or if you have any inquiries, please contact Kaaya at email@example.com.

 The aesthetically pleasing, gated campsite is in a rural area at the foot of Mount Meru opposite Peace Matunda School and Orphanage.
 Situated near the village of Kimundo, it includes: a washroom fitted with several toilets, showers and sinks, several seating areas, an open sided marquee with fitted lighting, a volley ball net and a large open space suitable for a range of activities varying from games to dining.
 15% of campsite profits will go directly to Peace Matunda School and Orphanage.

 Please read how one of our client enjoyed her full day Cultural Tour